orbmis/smart-contract-event-hooks/README.md

 ### Relayers

 Relayers are independent parties that listen to `Hook` events on publisher smart contracts.
 Relayers retrieve a list of subscribers for different hooks from the registry, and listen for hook events being fired on the publisher contracts.
-Once a hook event has been fired by a publisher smart contract, relayers can decide to relay the hook event's payload to the subscriber contracts by broadcasting a transaction that calls the subscriber contract's `verifyHook` function.
-Relayers are incentivised to do this because it is expected that the subscriber contract will remunerate them with ETH, or potentially some other asset.
+Once a hook event has been fired by a publisher smart contract, relayers can decide to relay the hook event's payload to the subscriber contracts by broadcasting a transaction that executes the subscriber contract's `verifyHook` function.
+Relayers are incentivised to do this because it is expected that the subscriber contract will remunerate them with ETH, or some other asset.

 Relayers **SHOULD** simulate the transaction locally before broadcasting it to make sure that the subscriber contract has sufficient balance for payment of the fee.
-This requires subscriber contracts to maintain a balance of ETH in order to provision payment of relayer fees.
+This requires subscriber contracts to maintain a balance of ETH (or some asset) in order to provision payment of relayer fees.
 A subscriber contract **MAY** decide to revert a transaction based on some logic, which subsequently allows the subscriber contract to conditionally respond to events, depending on the data in the payload.
 In this case the relayer will simulate the transaction locally and determine not to relay the Hook event to the subscriber contract.

 ### Verifying a hook event